 Welcome to the Butterfly Project!
-My name is Molly, and I am thirteen years old.
+My name is Molly, and I am sixteen years old.
 In November 2010 I celebrated my Bat Mitzvah.
 Because it is traditional to do a “Mitzvah” Project (Mitzvah means “Commandment” and often is referred to as a “Good Deed”) in connection with this celebration, together with help from my family, friends, and very generous business partners, I created the Butterfly Project.

 When I was six, I lost my grandmother, Brenda Caplan, to breast and ovarian cancer.
-Both my mom and my great-aunt are BRCA positive, and my great grandmother had breast cancer as well.
+Both my mom and my great-aunt are BRCA positive, and my great-grandmother had breast cancer as well.
 Because my family has been so affected by hereditary cancer I decided for my mitzvah project to do something that would help people with cancer.
 I particularly wanted to do something with FORCE because that was the organization that helped my mom so much.

 The purpose of The Butterfly Project is to raise money to support the Brenda L. Caplan Memorial Scholarship Fund for FORCE .
 This fund was created at the same time as my project to provide financial scholarships to people who would like to attend the FORCE Conference.